haiwen/seafile-user-manual/en/syncing_client/linux-cli.md

 ## Two factor authentication

 Now, the seaf-cli has suported 'Two Factor Authentication'.
-If you want to use the feature, you should add the argument `--tfa <token>` to seaf-cli command.
+If you want to use the feature, you should add the argument `--tfa <token>` to any `seaf-cli` commands.

 For example: